Young People's Opera Society of BC

 - in August, an opera workshop for Kidsworld, for 55 excited young people aged 5 to15;

-- in October, a benefit performance at The Little Black Dress Gala for Help Change My City, a Vancouver-based charity that provides mentorship to troubled and underprivileged youth in the Vancouver community;
+- in October, a benefit performance at The Little Black Dress Gala for Help Change My City, a Vancouver-based charity that provides mentorship to troubled and underprivileged youth;

 - also in October, a concert in support of the Langley Senior Resources Society; and

-- in December, The Gift, a reading of The Gift of the Magi by O. Henry, interspersed with traditional and non-traditional Christmas songs, at the Bethany Newton United Church, with an outreach to the Langley Senior Resources Society.
+- in December, The Gift, a reading of The Gift of the Magi by O. Henry, interspersed with traditional and non-traditional Christmas songs, at Bethany Newton United Church in Surrey, with an additional outreach concert for the Langley Senior Resources Society.

 YPOSBC welcomes new members of all ages to sing, serve on the board of directors or volunteer for the production team.
 For more information email firstname.lastname@example.org